-D.2.4 Details on methodology and assumptions by lines of business
+D.2.4 Details on methodology and assumptions by lines of business chosen for each line of business are proportionate to the nature, scale and complexity of the underlying risks.

 This section explains how the best estimate liability (BEL) is calculated for each material line of business.